sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 ```

 Now we've installed the software that we'll be using in every lab.
-We've finished the setup for our virtual machine.
+We've finished the basic setup for our virtual machine.

 ## Part 2: Your Development Environment